 If you want to strengthen your nails, there are several easy and inexpensive options:

 - Avoid alcohol-based sanitizers.
-Hand sanitizers are a convenient way to keep the germs away when soap and water aren’t available.
+Hand sanitizers are a convenient way to keep germs at bay when soap and water aren’t available.
 But alcohol can dry out your nails and skin.

 - Get a paraffin wax bath.
 As an indulgent nail treatment, an at-home paraffin wax bath soothes and moisturizes nails and hands.
 Soak your hands in the bath for 10 to 20 minutes; then give the wax time to dry before peeling it off.

 - Wear gloves.
-When washing dishes or doing housework, wear rubber gloves to protect your fingernails.
+When washing dishes or working with cleaning fluids, wear rubber gloves to protect your fingernails.